Efficient and Effective Adaptation of Multimodal Foundation Models in Sequential Recommendation: Experiment Setup

 \subsection{Multimodal Text Generation}

-To explore the potential of IISAN-Versa in adapting multiple scenarios, such as multimodal text scenarios containing cover text and corresponding video texts, we utilize the pretrained LLaVA\footnote{\url{https://github.com/haotian-liu/LLaVA}} model to generate captions for image and video content from the public benchmark Microlens datasets, as illustrated in Figure \ref{fig:caption}.
+To explore the potential of IISAN-Versa in adapting multiple scenarios, such as multimodal text scenarios containing cover text and corresponding video texts, we utilize the pretrained LLaVA model to generate captions for image and video content from the public benchmark MicroLens datasets, as illustrated in Figure \ref{fig:caption}.
 For this process, we input the cover image and extract three evenly spaced frames from each video.
-In terms of caption models, we use "llava-hf/llava-v1.6-mistral-7b-hf" for cover image captioning.
-For video captioning, we apply "liuhaotian/llava-v1.6-34b" due to the higher complexity of videos; a larger caption model provides a more accurate representation of the video content.
-Our video captioning strategies follow the preprocessing methods used in Video generation OpenSora\footnote{\url{https://github.com/hpcaitech/Open-Sora/}}.
+In terms of caption models, we use ``llava-hf/llava-v1.6-mistral-7b-hf" for cover image captioning.
+For video captioning, we apply ``liuhaotian/llava-v1.6-34b" due to the higher complexity of videos; a larger caption model provides a more accurate representation of the video content.
+Our video captioning strategies follow the preprocessing methods used in Video generation OpenSora\footnote{\url{https://github.com/hpcaitech/Open-Sora}}.
 To enhance LLaVA's ability to produce effective representations for postprocessing, we incorporate in-context learning by including concrete examples in the prompt.
-We adopt the prompt from the Sora\footnote{\url{https://openai.com/index/sora/}} project for video prompts and use the prompt from DALLE2\footnote{\url{https://openai.com/index/dall-e-2/}} for cover image prompts.
+We adopt the prompt from the Sora project\footnote{\url{https://openai.com/sora}} for video prompts and use the prompt from DALLE2\footnote{\url{https://openai.com/index/dall-e-2}} for cover image prompts.

 Finally, these multiple generated captions as well as the original texts will be used as the multimodal text input to IISAN-Versa to evaluate multi-scenario generalization ability.